jmvigueras/aws-fgt-cluster-module/examples/fgcp-multi-az/README.md

 # FGCP Multi-AZ Example

+> **🤖 AI-Generated Example**: This example has been generated using AI agents.
+Please review, test, and adapt according to your specific requirements before production use.

 This example demonstrates how to deploy a FortiGate FGCP (FortiGate Clustering Protocol) cluster across multiple Availability Zones for maximum high availability.

 ## Architecture